shengyongniu/rSeqTU/README.md

 model training, and TU prediction.
 Moreover, rSeqTU presents results in interactive visualizations for customized downstream analysis. rSeqTU also output read count matrix of both genes and TUs for further differentially expression analysis.

 # Enviroment
-The rSeqTU R package has been tested on Mac and Linus OS.
+The rSeqTU R package has been tested on Mac and Linux OS.

 # Workflow

-* [Wen-Chi:]Please share an ediable flowchart to allow three of us to make edits.
-We have decided to remove the step of checking formats.

 <img src="rSeqTU_figures.001.jpeg" width="1000" />

-* [Wen-Chi:] Simon please add some texts to highlight the key steps.
-The texts should serve like a figure legend.

 # Quick Start